panzi/oembedendpoints/README.md

 This file contains mostly the same data as `endpoints.json`, but the URL patterns are converted to the URL pattern syntax specified on [oembed.com](http://oembed.com/).
-Because there is no way to reference certain proportions of the matched URL in this syntax it does not contain the endpoints that require this.
+Because there is no way to reference certain proportions of the matched URL in this syntax it does not contain the endpoints that require this (endpoints that don't actually take the `url` parameter).
 It is auto-generated with `make.js`.

 ### broken-endpoints.json